AlmogMaman/deploy-nginx-aws/README.md

-# NGINX Deployment on AWS
+# Flask App Deployment on AWS

-This project demonstrates how to deploy a custom NGINX instance on AWS using Terraform for infrastructure management, Docker for containerization, and GitHub Actions for CD.
+This project demonstrates how to deploy a custom flask app instance on AWS using Terraform for infrastructure management, Docker for containerization, and GitHub Actions for CD.

 ## Overview

-Deploy an NGINX instance within a private subnet, ensuring secure access through an Application Load Balancer (ALB) and a NAT gateway.
-The NGINX instance will display the message "yo this is nginx" upon access.
+Deploy an flask app instance within a private subnet, ensuring secure access through an Application Load Balancer (ALB) and a NAT gateway.
+The flask app instance will display simple UI upon access.

 ## Prerequisites